rotki/rotki/docs/api.rst

       {
           "result": [{
               "time": 1571992200,
               "location": "kraken",
               "usd_value": "8901.1"
               }, {
               "time": 1571992200,
               "location": "binance",
               "usd_value": "9501.3"
           }],
           "message": ""
       }

-   :reqjson list(object) result: A list of location data entries.
-Each entry contains the timestamp of the entry, the location and the equivalent usd value at the time.
+   :resjson list(object) result: A list of location data entries.
+   :resjsonarr integer time: The timestamp of the entry
+   :resjsonarr string location: The location of the entry.
+   :resjsonarr string usd_value: The value of the entry in $.

    :statuscode 200: Value distribution succesfully queried.
    :statuscode 400: Provided JSON is in some way malformed or data is invalid.